 What is ParentData?

 ParentData is a guide for parents, people who want to be parents, or anyone who likes to do their research before making a decision.
-With new articles and Q&As every week—along with over three years’ worth of writing—ParentData aims to give you the numbers and decision-making tools you need to feel more empowered as you make your own pregnancy, parenting, and health choices.
+With hundreds of articles, Q&As, and interviews, ParentData aims to give you the numbers and decision-making tools you need to feel more empowered as you make your own pregnancy, parenting, and health choices.

 It’s written by me — Emily Oster.
 I’m a professor of economics at Brown University and the author of three books on pregnancy and parenting: Expecting Better, Cribsheet, and The Family Firm.
 I was named to the 2022 TIME 100 list of the most influential people in the world.
 I’m also a mom of two kids who likes to run and doesn’t sleep enough.